heathsc/baldur/README.md

     RUSTFLAGS="-L /opt/share/htslib/1.14/lib/"  cargo build --release

 After successful the executable will be found in target/release/.
 It should be copied somewhere where it can be found by the shell.
+The file `share/blacklist.txt` should also be copied to a generally accessible location if you intend to use the [blacklist](#blacklist) option

 Once installed, basic help can be found by invoking baldur with the -h flag.